AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

     say('check cookie uid fail. regex mode')
 }
 ``` |
-|Response parameters|-   If the pattern parameter is not included in the request
+|Return value|-   If the pattern parameter is not included in the request
     -   The specified cookie exists: returns the value of the cookie specified by the name parameter in a string.
     -   The specified parameter does not exist: returns a value of false.
 -   If the pattern parameter is included in the request
     -   The specified parameter exists: returns a value of true if the value matches the match conditions.
 Otherwise, a value of false is returned.
     -   The specified parameter does not exist: returns a value of false.

-Response parameters of this example:
+Sample return values:

 ```
 Request: Cookie: uid=123456; token=value2